mrled/lability-tutorial/04-SimpleExpanded/index.markdown

 ... then our VM will look for an existing switch called `PrefixValue-External-Switch`, rather than merely `External-Switch`.
-This means that if we use a switch created ahead of time with the name `External-Switch`, we cannpot use the `EnvironmentPrefix` in the `Lability` key for the `NonNodeData` section of our configuration data.
+This means that if we use a switch created ahead of time with the name `External-Switch`, we cannot use the `EnvironmentPrefix` in the `Lability` key for the `NonNodeData` section of our configuration data.

 Therefore, in this chapter,
 we do not use the `EnvironmentPrefix` key.